adobefireworks/commands/README.md

   2. Change the shortcut.

 ## Toggle the visibility of the master page
-If you use pages in fireworks when export slices, you want to hide master page from all pages.
+If you use pages in Fireworks when export slices, you want to hide master page from all pages.
 This command toggle the visibility of the master page.